Kelsey L. Campbell

 Kelsey L. Campbell is an Associate of Boucher LLP in the firm’s San Francisco office.
 Kelsey’s litigation practice is focused on representing individuals in complex civil litigation, including class actions, coordinated proceedings, and mass tort litigation in both state and federal court.

 Kelsey represents survivors of child sexual abuse, seeking to hold the responsible institutions accountable.
-In addition to seeking justice on behalf of sexual assault and sexual abuse survivors, Kelsey represents individuals harmed by defective products and medical devices, including the Philips CPAP machines recalled in June 2021.
+In addition to seeking justice on behalf of sexual assault and sexual abuse survivors, Kelsey represents elite women athletes.

 Kelsey has a J.D. from the University of California, Hastings College of the Law, where she was a Patiño Fellow and the Editor-in-Chief of Hastings Constitutional Law Quarterly.
 During law school, she served as an appointed commissioner on the San Francisco Veterans Affairs Commission and as a refugee advocate with Human Rights First.
 Kelsey has a Master’s in International Affairs from Columbia University’s School of International and Public Affairs.

 Kelsey serves on the Board of Directors of the Bay Area Lawyer Chapter of the American Constitution Society.
 She enjoys hiking, cycling, road trips, and rock and roll.